panther-labs/panther/.github/ISSUE_TEMPLATE/epic.md

 ### Acceptance Criteria

-A concise list of specific user stories that qualify this story as done.
+A concise list of specific user stories that qualify this story as done and tell the user journey.

 This acts as a checklist and high-level context for anyone reading this issue to verify your implementation.